Greyhound

-Greyhounds are defined as a tall, muscular, smooth-coated, "S-shaped" type of sighthound with a long tail and tough feet.
-Greyhounds are a separate breed from other related sighthounds, such as the Italian greyhound.
+Greyhounds are characterised by a tall, muscular, smooth-coated build, a long tail, tough feet, and a distinctive flexible, "S-shaped" outline typical of sighthounds.
+They are a distinct breed from other related sighthounds, such as the Italian Greyhound.

-The Greyhound's combination of long, powerful legs, deep chest, flexible spine, and slim build allows it to reach average race speeds exceeding 64 km/h.
-A racing greyhound can reach a full speed of at least 69 km/h.
+The Greyhound's long legs, deep chest, flexible spine, and slim build enable high sprinting speeds.
+In racing contexts, Greyhounds can reach peak speeds of at least 69 km/h, with typical winning speeds of approximately 58-61 km/h.